WWPowell-ga/WPFMultiImage/slnWPFMultiImage/WPFMultiImage/Documents/Worklog.md

 ## 2022 Jan 10
 Scrollviewer and Img are more co-operative.
 Statistics grid has better spacing.
 SO many options in WPF.
 Statistics from bitmap as well as file
 Started breaking down the bitmap metadata
 Started minimizing, maximizing, normalizing, and closing all windows.
 Extent of child area of main window is wrong!

 ## 2022 Jan 11
 I'm starting to write Windows inside a window inside a window - messy.
 Also the MDI 'style' is shunned these days.
 Who knew.
 The hazards of being old...
 Going to start moving to a Navigation-style window I think.

 ## 2022 Jan 12

 ## 2022 Jan 13
 Created robust ImagesClass
 Started creating CarouselClass

 ## 2022 Jan 14
 Getting closer
 BitmapImage is not being returned???
 Maybe should be BitmapSource???

 ## 2022 Jan 15
 Stupid bug with BitmapImage fixed
 ImageGrid displaying images
 Stats complete but not Palette
-Not System.Windows.Media.PixelFormats contains good info but is deep.
+Note System.Windows.Media.PixelFormats contains good info but is deep.
 I'll have to write a BIG switch to support it.
 Later.
+Toolbar added
+I can move to next/previous image
+I can show/hide stats
+I can close an image

+## 2022 Jan 16
+Started save image and that works
+Cleaned up palette info

+## 2022 Jan 17
+Final testing and alpha release